Ilham Jaya Kesuma

-Ilham Jaya Kesuma (born 19 September 1978) is a former Indonesian professional footballer who last played as a striker for Sriwijaya F.C. in Indonesia Super League.
+Ilham Jaya Kesuma (born 19 September 1978) is a former Indonesian professional footballer who last played as a striker for Sriwijaya in Indonesia Super League.

 Ilham was born in Palembang and played youth football with PS Palembang.
 Ilham starting his professional career with Persita.
 He is top scorer in Tiger Cup 2004 with 7 goal for Indonesia.
 He was also topscorer in Liga Indonesia 2004 with 22 goals.